I find that creating multimedia and interactive applications both provide a great combination of technical challenges and creative expression.

 Before entering engineering school, I took 3 years of undergrad studies in classical arts.
-This was a great learning period, that provided the background of the creation of digital/tangible artifacts.
-I find that the creation of multimedia / interactive applications provides a great combination of technical challenges and creative expression.
-One of the main ways to stay in contact with the artistic world is with collaborations with artists, mainly my brother Mateo Amaral, in research (PhD and post-doc), and with friends and colleagues in the creation of game-jam projects.
+This was a great learning period, that provided the background for the creation of digital/tangible artifacts.
+I find that supporting artists as enriching, in the day-to-day making of tools for them, and with my brother Mateo Amaral as a support for his audiovisual production.

 Live Audiovisual Performances

-It was Mateo who first exposed me to modern technologies (including mixed reality) and artistic installations, and it has been a pleasure to be able to apply my technical knowledge to assist him.
+At a personal level, it was Mateo who first exposed me to modern technologies (including mixed reality) and artistic installations, and it has been a pleasure to be able to apply my technical knowledge to assist him.

 Art and Science in Research

 To a lesser extent, I was also involved in art & science projects from my research institutes.
 During my studies, I was involved in the collaboration between PLADEMA and Patricio Gonzalez in his project Efecto mariposa; no great contribution came from my part, but it was a direct inspiration for Inner Garden, and I will be forever grateful for being part of that collaboration.